mgthk/meteredwifi4kids/README.md

 </pre>
 5. Password of pi has been changed, preferably to a complex one
 6. Disable auto-login to GUI console (quite optional, depends on age of the kids and if you believe that they don't know how to connect the Pi to TV and using USB keyboard and mouse to poke around.)
-7. Make sure the Pi3B has been disconnected from power supply before plugging or unpluggin dupont wires to prevent risk of causing any damage in event of wrong cable connection.
+7. Make sure the Pi3B has been disconnected from power supply before plugging or unplugging dupont wires to prevent risk of causing any damage in event of wrong cable connection.

 Setup Procedures: